A few years ago, the municipality of Voorst set up its own integration program. Language education is an important part of that.

 The goal is that they integrate faster and are therefore prepared for the labor market faster

-That is why an intensive integration project was set up; a collaboration between the municipality of Voorst, TopTaal, Mens & Welzijn and VluchtelingenWerk.
-Participants receive three half-day integration lessons from TopTaal and one half-day 'integration-plus' from VluchtelingenWerk.
+That is why an intensive integration project was set up; a collaboration between the municipality of Voorst, TopTaal, Mens & Welzijn and the Dutch Council for Refugees.
+Participants receive three half-days of integration lessons from TopTaal and one half-day of 'integration plus' from the Dutch Council for Refugees.
 In addition, these newcomers will participate in the local community in a maximum of four half-days per week.
-This can be, for example, a language internship or volunteer work.
-The goal is that they integrate faster and are therefore prepared for the labor market faster.
+This could be a language internship or volunteer work, for example.
+The aim is for them to integrate more quickly and thus to be prepared for the labor market more quickly.

 Students are enthusiastic